-While there has been a recent slight uptick in new business loan commitments, the low demand for lending products amongst SMEs looks set to continue.
+While there has been a recent slight uptick in new business loan commitments, future demand remains uncertain.
 In recent years SMEs have indicated their intention to decrease their borrowing products and rely more on savings and cash reserves.
-We see the most dramatic fall in borrowing
+We see the most dramatic fall in borrowing intentions between December 2019 and March 2020, the early days of the COVID-19 pandemic.
+This illustrates the more cautious approach that SMEs have taken to both borrowing, while increasingly preferring to save during a time of widespread economic uncertainty.

-Figure 12: New lending (excluding refinancing), Small business, Three month rolling average, July 2019 - August 2021
+Figure 12: New lending (including refinancing), Small business, Three month rolling average, July 2019 - June 2021, \$m

-Source: ABS Lending Indicators, Table 31
+Source: ABS, Lending Indicators

-Figure 13: New lending (excluding refinancing), Medium business, Three month rolling average, July 2019 - August 2021
+Figure 13: New lending (including refinancing), Medium business, Three month rolling average, July 2019 - June 2021, \$m

-Source: ABS Lending Indicators, Table 3
+Source: ABS, Lending Indicators